tudelft3d/website/opendata/noise3d/index.md

 ## Building models

-In the current noise simulation practice buildings each building, regardless of its roof shape, is modelled with a single height level.
+In the current noise simulation practice each building, regardless of its roof shape, is modelled with a single height level.
 The resulting block-shaped building representation is called *LoD1.0*.
-Modelling a building with only a single height can lead to large errors in the modelled height in case the roof in reality consists of different parts that each have a very different height.
+Modelling a building with only a single height can lead to large errors in the modelled height in case the building in reality consists of different parts that each have a very different height.
 Therefore, we have investigated how to automatically create building models in which multiple height levels are possible, i.e. using the *LoD1.3* representation.

 We offer three alternative data sets with building models, *LoD1.0*, *LoD1.3* and *LoD1.3 experimental* (see graphic below).

 1. In the *LoD1.0* data set each building is modelled with a single height value.
-2. In the *LoD1.3* data set the buildings with *only* horizontal roofparts have are modelled with multiple heights.
+2. In the *LoD1.3* data set the buildings with *only* horizontal roofparts are modelled with multiple heights.
 To achieve this the footprint is subdivided into several roofparts and each roofpart is assigned its own height.
-Buildings with slanted roofs are modelled wiht a single height.
+Buildings with slanted roofs are modelled with a single height.
 3. In the *LoD1.3 experimental* dataset, also the buildings with slanted roofparts are modelled with multiple heights.
 These buildings are the most difficult to model in *LoD1.3*, and these results are merely indicative of the current status of our LoD1.3 building reconstruction method.
 We intend to further improve this method in the near future.

 For all versions the height of the top surface of the building model is set to the 95th percentile of the height values of the point cloud of the roof of the real building.